 Heavier and larger breeds will need more space in a chicken nest box than smaller ones.

-A chicken nesting box should be larger enough to let hens sit comfortably and lay eggs peacefully.
+A chicken nesting box should be large enough to let hens sit comfortably and lay eggs peacefully.

 However, it should not be too big.
 Otherwise, birds will squeeze each other as a common expression of dominance.